Zinosine Tablets

 Is it safe?

 In human studies, Zinosine has demonstrated to have an excellent safety profile with minimal side effects.
-However one should not exceed intake of Zinosine to more than 2 tablets or 3 tsf a day.
+However one should not exceed intake of Zinosine to more than 2 tablets a day.

 What are the side effects of Zinosine?